alex-a-morel/dash-python-book/README.md

 ## Scope

 - This repository contains **code listings only**.
-- It does **not** provide runnable projects or installation instructions.
 - The code is meant to be read alongside the books.

 ---